 About Mount Sinai Connect

 Having complete information about our patients is a key to providing comprehensive quality care.
 Mount Sinai Connect provides information on how community providers and Mount Sinai use technology to coordinate communication and the access to comprehensive health information.
-Mount Sinai has invested in a suite of tools for providers to efficiently and effectively document, access, and exchange pertinent patient information for Mount Sinai patients so that this vital information is accurate and timely available when needed by the providers.
+Mount Sinai has invested in a suite of tools for providers to efficiently and effectively document, access, and exchange pertinent patient information for Mount Sinai patients so that this vital information is accurate and available when needed by the providers.

 The suite of available technology tools has been adopted to address the needs of all types of community providers: